COMP4350-Landstreicher/PlatePlanner/README.md

 #### View and Search Recipes

-- As a user, I want to be able to view all available recipes on the website.
+- As a user, I want to be able to view all available recipes on my homepage.
-- As a user, I want to be able to search for recipes using its name and author's name.
+- As a user, I want to be able to search for recipes by names.
-- As a user, I want to be able to use filters (i.e.: by cuisine, cooking method, diet, etc.) to narrow down my search.
-- As a user, I want to be able to sort recipes by ratings and alphabetically.
+- As a user, I want to be able to sort recipes alphabetically and by date added.

 #### Recipes Management